Real-Time Ultrasound Physiotherapy

 Pregnancy or Post-Childbirth Back Pain

 Carrying a child is a physically demanding task.
-The weight of the baby places continual pressure on the pelvic floor muscles and stretches the lower abdominal muscles.
+The baby’s weight places continual pressure on the pelvic floor muscles and stretches the lower abdominal muscles.

 The good news is that Ultrasound Retraining is very safe for the unborn child.
 The ultrasound equipment is the same as that used by your Obstetrician for routine pregnancy scans.